 The recent surge of the menace of Boko Haram through serial bombings that have killed several innocent Nigerian citizens is a serious breach and challenge to national security.
 The bombing of the United Nations building in Abuja on Friday 26th August, 2011 killing not less than 23 people and wounding scores of others has further demonstrated not only the wickedness of the group but its potency, determination and destructive capabilities.
 These bombings by the Islamic fundamentalist group referred to as Boko Haram is a serious crime against the Nigerian state, which has threatened its national security.
-This has posed the greatest challenge to the grand strategy for national security the primary objective of which is "... to strengthen the Federal Republic of Nigeria, to advance her interest and objectives to contain instability, control crime, eliminate corruption... improve the welfare and quality of life of every citizen."1
+This has posed the greatest challenge to the grand strategy for national security the primary objective of which is "... to strengthen the Federal Republic of Nigeria, to advance her interest and objectives to contain instability, control crime, eliminate corruption... improve the welfare and quality of life of every citizen."

 Clearly, the activities of Boko Haram have created a situation of insecurity, instability, increase in crime and has worsened the welfare and quality of life of Nigerians.
 This can be attested to by the mass movement of residents from other states of the federation out of the North Eastern part of the country, especially Maiduguri, which is the capital of Borno State.
-This situation has made it impossible for the citizens in that part of Nigeria to carry on their legitimate businesses.